DataJew/MechaCar_Statistical_Analysis/README.md

 1. The **vehicle length**, and **vehicle ground clearance** are statistically likely to provide non-random amounts of variance to the model.
 That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
 Conversely, the **vehicle weight**, **spoiler angle**, and **All Wheel Drive** (AWD) have p-Values that indicate a random amount of variance with the dataset.

 2. The p-Value for this model, ```p-Value: 5.35e-11```, is much smaller than the assumed significance level of 0.05%.
-This indicates there is sufficient evidence to reject our null hypothesis, which further indcates that the slope of this linear model is not zero.
+This indicates there is sufficient evidence to **reject our null hypothesis, which further indcates that the slope of this linear model is not zero**.

 3. This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
-Relatively speaking, his multiple regression model does predict mpg of MechaCar prototypes effectively.
+Relatively speaking, his multiple regression model **does predict mpg of MechaCar prototypes effectively**.

 # Deliverable 2: